Netball New Zealand: ANZ Championship, 2008–2016

-ANZ Premiership 2017-Current
+ANZ Premiership, 2017–present

 The ANZ Premiership is the premier domestic netball league in New Zealand.
 The league was formed in 2016 as a successor to the trans-Tasman ANZ Championship, which was held from 2008 to 2016.
 The ANZ Premiership is contested annually by six teams based throughout New Zealand, with a total of 47 games played over 14 weeks.

 The inaugural season of the ANZ Premiership was played in 2017, with the Southern Steel emerging as champions.
 The 2018 season commenced in May 2018.